Abel Gómez

-Abel Gómez Moreno (born 20 February 1982), known simply as Abel as a player, is a Spanish former professional footballer who played as a midfielder, currently manager of Primera Federación club Antequera.
+Abel Gómez Moreno (born 20 February 1982), known simply as Abel as a player, is a Spanish former professional footballer who played as a midfielder, currently a manager.

 He totalled 351 matches and 30 goals across the two major levels of Spanish football, 102 and six being in La Liga where he represented Murcia, Xerez, Granada and Córdoba.

 Gómez started working as a manager in 2019.

 Playing career

 Abel was born in Seville.
 After beginning professionally with Sevilla FC's B team, he joined Andalusian neighbours Málaga CF in the same situation, helping to a two-year Segunda División stint.

 The following season, Abel signed for Real Murcia CF, being instrumental in their return to La Liga after a three-year absence, although they would be immediately relegated.
 He joined FC Steaua București that summer, leaving after only four months.
 He returned to Spain and its second division with Xerez CD in late January 2009, still being able to appear in 15 games (12 starts) in the club's first-ever promotion to the top flight.